bet4a/d3wiki/Transitions.md

 Only one transition may be active on a given element at a given time.
 However, you may schedule multiple transitions on the same element; provided they are staggered in time, each transition will run in sequence.
 Furthermore, if a newer transition runs on a given element, it implicitly cancels any older transitions, including any that were scheduled but not yet run.
 This allows new transitions, such as those in response to a new user event, to supersede older transitions, even if those older transitions are staged or have staggered delays.
 Multi-stage transitions (transitions that are created during the "end" event of an earlier transition) are considered the same "age" as the original transition; internally this is implemented using monotonically-increasing unique IDs, which are inherited when multi-stage transitions are created.

-## Creating Transitions
+## Starting Transitions

 Transitions are typically created using the [[transition|Selections#transition]] operator on an existing selection.
-However, you can also start a transition using the top-level method.
 Transitions start automatically upon creation, based on the designated delay which defaults to zero; however, note that a zero-delay transition actually starts after a minimal (<10ms) delay, pending the first timer callback.

 <a name="d3_transition" href="#d3_transition">#</a> d3.<b>transition</b>()